ManuMario0/asm-exercises/initiation/README.md

 	6. le : less or equal
 - jmp : jump to the label
 - call : function call (when you use this function, you should always return and it will come back to the next instruction)

-Now use those functions on the next problems of the initiation part !